Entwicklungsburo-Stresing/stresing_python/README.md

 # Python script for Stresing cameras

 In this repository you can find the python module *stresing* for operating [Stresing](https://stresing.de) cameras.
 This is located in the folder `stresing/`.
-You can find examples how to use this module in the folder `example/`
+You can find examples how to use this module in the folder `example/`.
+If you don't know where to start, start with [examples/simple_blocking_measurement.py](examples/simple_blocking_measurement.py).

 ![screenshot of the plot](./screenshot/graph.png)